 Combating Human Biases

-There is research being done in an attempt to stop artificial agents from acquiring “dangerous” biases like racism and sexism.
+There research is done in an attempt to stop artificial agents from acquiring “dangerous” biases like racism and sexism.
 Although it is up to you to decide on which biases are dangerous and which biases are not, these are the baby steps the researchers are taking, and we will hopefully start hearing less chatbot fails.

 In the meanwhile, you can try to improve the quality of the data your chatbot is working with.
 The chatbot fails that we have seen so many of are all caused by letting chatbots use all of the data they can get.
 There inevitably will be some people who have fun saying obscenities to your chatbot, and you should not use that as your data.
 Manually filtering the data so that only the high quality conversations are used will take time, energy, and money, but it may save you from a scandal.

 If you are currently using a chatbot, you should also contact your chatbot vendor.
 See what they are doing to stop their chatbots from learning racist and sexist remarks, or if they even know how such things occur.
 If you are a vendor, understanding the problem and researching ways to avoid it is definitely worth your time.
+We provide a detailed guide on AI biases and how we can reduce them, feel free to read it.

 Keep these in mind, and make sure you help your customers when your chatbot falls short.
 We are not yet at a point where you can let chatbots run wild without complications.
 Accepting that is the first step in making your chatbot a success.